Chapter 4 : Chapter the Fourth

 "Ms Doyle," she says as a warning.

 "Ms Potter knows?"
 McGonagall asks surprised.
 "I thought she would've dealt with you the way that she usually does when faced with the girls who . . . are interested in her brother."
+Clearly Al’s female suitors and Lily’s antics are common knowledge even to faculty members.

 "She was about to but I managed to convince her that I'm not like that," I say with a grin.
 It quickly goes away when the thought of losing my Head Girl position enters my mind.

 "Will you take away my badge, Professor?"
 I ask, dreading the answer.
 I almost fall out of my chair in shock at McGonagall's response though.
-It's the opposite of what I'm expecting, she's been surprising me with her response throughout this entire meeting.
+It's the opposite of what I'm expecting, she's been surprising me with her responses throughout this entire meeting.

 "This is your first mistake ever, and while it is huge, I will not take away your Head Girl position unless you want me to because you think that you cannot handle the stress and work that goes with it."
 I almost start cheering and dancing right there and then when I hear what McGonagall says.
 I get to keep my badge, this is great, of course, there will be lots of work but I'm positive that I can handle it.